Razer's Kiyo Pro Ultra boasts the "the largest sensor ever" in a webcam

-(Pocket-lint) - Razer is adding to its webcam with a new plug-and-play camera that promises DSLR-like quality and AI-enhanced features like auto-tracking and auto-exposure.
+Razer is adding to its webcam with a new plug-and-play camera that promises DSLR-like quality and AI-enhanced features like auto-tracking and auto-exposure.

 The Razer Kiyo Pro Ultra is the latest addition to the company's line-up of Kiyo webcams and one that claims to use the largest sensor ever in a webcam.
 That's a 1/1.2" sensor vs the usual 1/4" sensor you'd find on other lesser webcams.
 It boasts a Sony Starvis Sensor 2 and the ability to capture up to 4K footage.